RakhithJK/dbeaver-dbeaver-wiki/Managing-Data-Formats.md

 The DBeaver formatting functions allow you to set up database locale and change datasource format settings.
-This feature can be very useful, for example, on database migration.
+This feature can be very useful, for example, for database migration.

 To change the data format settings use the option Window -> Preferences in main menu.